Chaser324/XCOM2-GotchaAgain/GotchaAgain/GotchaAgain/ReadMe.txt

 bShowPsiBombIndicator: Enable/disable the indicator for when the destination tile is within the AOE of an active PsiBomb.

+bShowHuntersMarkIndicator: Enable/disable the indicator for when the destination tile is targeted by Hunter's Mark.

 ------------------------------------------------------------------------------------------------------------------------
 !
 Compatibility                                                                                                        !
 ------------------------------------------------------------------------------------------------------------------------